TimSchulz1991/preglife-connect-kpis-msp3/README.md

 ![This image provides the introduction part of the program and ask the user to enter a date](documentation/screenshots/screenshot1.png)

-- In the part of the program the user is welcomed and then the program requests a date from the user, for which app KPIs should be entered.
+- In this part of the program the user is welcomed and then the program requests a date from the user, for which app KPIs should be entered.
 - The user is also told what kind of format the date should have.
 - The user then enters a date and proceeds to the next part of the program.